 Dr. Davuis graduated from East Central University in Ada, Oklahoma where he was an outstanding college quarterback.
 He received an M.R.E. degree from Southwestern Baptist Theological Seminary in Fort Worth, Texas and a D.Min. degree from Trinity Theological Seminary in Newburgh, Indiana.
 He has also received two hgonorary doctorates from the All India Bible Institute in New Delhi, India and Central Philippine University in Jaro, Iloilo City Philippines.

-Before becoming a full time author, multi-award winning author Bob Doerr specialized in military counterintelligence and criminal investigations for 28 years.
-His published works include five mystery/thrillers that have garnered a variety of awards and a novella for middle grade readers.
+Before becoming a full time author, multi-award winning author Bob Doerr specialized in military counterintelligence and criminal investigations for over 28 years.
+His published works include twelve mystery/thrillers that have garnered a variety of awards and four, fantasy novellas for middle grade readers.
 A winner in the 2013 Eric Hoffer Awards, Bob was also selected by the Military Writers Society of America as its Author of the Year for 2013.

 Wendy Fiore lives in a small town in New England with her busy family of champion swimmer daughters, her landscape architect triathlete husband, and her hyper yet loveable Samoyed.
 She teaches spin and yoga classes to help her build up the energy needed to keep up with her family.
 During the day, she teaches language arts in a school ranging from kindergarten to sixth grade.
 From preschoolers to middle school students, she has taught every student that each of us has a story to tell — to keep our eyes open and not miss one meaningful moment whether it is a monumental occasion (saving a baby deer from the neighbor’s ravenous dog) or the ordinary (playing jacks in the driveway with your grandmother).
 In her experiences of teaching, she has learned to write her own stories down, capturing all the precious, all the silly, all the quirky, and even the commonplace moments that her crazy life offers.